-As soon as you put water in them, it all drains out.
+As soon as you pour water in, they start draining.
 You can’t keep the water!

-What should your FIRST step be?
-Would you try to keep filling up that bucket over and over, or figure out how to plug the holes?
+What should your FIRST action step be?
+Keep filling up that bucket over and over, or figure out how to plug the holes?

 You’ve got to plug the holes in the bucket so you can get some life-giving water back to your family so they don’t die of thirst.

-Member retention is not nearly as sexy as marketing, but all the marketing in the world won’t plug those holes… good marketing is powerful, but if it’s the only game you’re playing, you’re destined to lose in the long run.
+Member retention isn’t as sexy as marketing, but the best marketing in the world won’t plug those holes … good marketing is powerful, but if it’s the only game you’re playing, you’re destined to lose in the long run.

 “I’m not seeing progress”

-It can be tough for a regular, beginner-type person to notice their improvements at first.
-Numbers don’t really mean much yet, pounds and reps and sets and benchmarks… huh?
-Some people carry a lot of fat on the inside, and as their body burns that, their physical appearance doesn’t change much.
-Point is, beginners have it stacked against them… so it’s important to first, find ways to show them exactly where they are, and second, deliver objective results consistently.
+It can be hard for a beginner to notice their improvements.
+Of course, beginners improve the fastest, but numbers — quantification — doesn’t mean much yet, pounds and reps and sets and benchmarks … huh?
+Fitness example: Some people carry a lot of fat on the inside, and as their body burns that, their physical appearance doesn’t change much.
+Point is, beginners have it stacked against them … so it’s important to show them where they are and how they’re improving.

 “I feel lost, overwhelmed and don’t know what to do”